Army role eyed as Egypt election campaign begins

 "These statues have been in the city forever and Salafists have been in Alexandria for decades and not one single incident of vandalism or destruction has taken place" said party spokesman Youssry Hammad.

-Many secularists say Islamists who trumpet freedom in public secretly want to subvert it and cancel more elections.
+Many secularists say Islamists who trumpet freedom in public secretly want to subvert it and would cancel further elections.

 "They want you to be their prisoners," said Refaat el-Saeed, acting head of the leftist Tagammu party.
 "Stand together and protect your country and your children.
 If they come to power, they won't leave it."